 The reality is that the more you advance your career, the less support you have.
 You have a smaller group of peers, less opportunity for bouncing strategies off of informed colleagues, and it's often difficult to figure out where to invest your limited time and resources.
 The focus becomes more and more on mentoring a team, rather than getting a job done.

-The world does not need more female leaders who simply know about women's leadership.
+The world does not need more female leaders who know about women's leadership.

 We need female leaders who are decisive and grounded during times of change, uncertainty, and doubt.
 This type of leadership is not taught in books or school.
 It's taught through experience.

 This month, we'll start at the beginning.
-I hear it's a very good place to start.
+I hear it's a good place to start.

 This seems ridiculously simple, but it's not always easy, and most of us leave it out and get distracted by the day-to-day drama of life.